arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

-# Cinematic Moral Dilemmas
+# Decoding the Blueprint of a Blockbuster: Analyzing Plot Structures for Box Office Success

 # Team Adarable

+## Data Story
+The data story for this project may be found on this link : ...

 ## Abstract
 The project investigates how different genres and plot structures affect a movie’s box office success and their evolution over time and genres.
 By applying NLP techniques to classify plot summaries into narrative archetypes, it analyzes trends and examines the financial success of certain structures.